jvitku/environments/gridworld/README.md

 	* This configuration (also) **determines number of inputs** (Nengoros)

 	The sampling resolution can be set the same for all inputs or for each one separately (different size of Q-learning matrix)

-#### Algorithm parameters

-These **online** configurations determine the parameters of the algorithm, namely:

-* Learning algorithm setup:
-	* **Alpha** - Learning rate from <0,1>
-	* **Gamma** - Forgetting factor from <0,1>

-* Exploration vs. exploitation setup:

-	* **Epsilon** - Epsilon-greedy action selection algorithm.
-Parameter from <0,1>.
-With the probability of `Epsilon`, the algorithm selects action randomly with uniform distribution.
-With the probability of `1-Epsilon`, the greedy selection strategy is used.

-* Eligibility traces setup:

-	* **Lambda** - Eligibility traces parameter from <0,1>.
-If Lambda=0, the algorithm is one step TD, if Lambda=1, the algorithm becomes Monte-Carlo Method.
-	* **Eligibitily Length** - final length of the eligibility trace (for purposes of implementation).

-### Running the Algorithm
+### Running the Gridworld

 After launching the node:

 * the algorithm is setup (if no configuration parameters found, the default ones are loaded)
-* and the node waits for data.
+* then the node waits for received action
-* if the data sample is received, this is considered as a simulation step, which means:
+* if the action is received, the world rules are applied and the resulting state together with reinforcement is sent back (published)
-	* one algorithm step is made and output values are updated

 ## Changelog

+* added dependency on the `statesactions` project

 * fixed bug in the synchronization in the simulator, sync problems should be gone